-Should a student wish to change their graduate program following admission and matriculation, a Change of Graduate Program form must be submitted to the School of Professional Development with original signatures by both prior and new Graduate Program Directors or Coordinators.
+Should a student wish to change their graduate program to another SPD program following admission and matriculation, a Change of Graduate Program form must be submitted to the School of Professional Development with original signatures by both prior and new Graduate Program Directors or Coordinators.
 The form can be downloaded on the Forms page of the SPD website.
 In addition, international students who seek to change their program must obtain approval of an international student advisor.